Guatemalans: Languages

-Diaspora
+Emigration out of Guatemala

 The Civil War forced many Guatemalans to start lives outside of their country.
 The majority of the Guatemalan diaspora is located in the United States of America, with estimates ranging from 480,665 to 1,489,426.
 The difficulty in getting accurate counts for Guatemalans abroad is because many of them are refugee claimants awaiting determination of their status.
 Emigration to the United States of America has led to the growth of Guatemalan communities in California, Delaware, Florida, Illinois, New York, New Jersey, Texas, Rhode Island and elsewhere since the 1970s.

-Below are estimates for certain countries:
+Below are estimates for the total number of Guatemalans in certain countries:

-Immigration
+Immigration to Guatemala

 During the colonial era Guatemala received immigrants (settlers) only from Spain.
 Subsequently, Guatemala received waves of immigration from Europe in the mid 19th century and early 20th century.
 Primarily from Germany, these immigrants installed coffee and cardamom fincas in Alta Verapaz, Zacapa, Quetzaltenango, Baja Verapaz and Izabal departments.
 To a lesser extent people also arrived from Spain, France, Belgium, England, Italy, Sweden, etc.

 Many Europeans who emigrated to Guatemala were politicians, refugees, families, entrepreneurs and mainly settlers, Guatemala had long been the Central American country that received the most immigrants, behind Costa Rica for 1950, that does not mean that the country no longer receive large numbers of immigrants.

 From the 1890s there have been small communities of Asians (in particular from Korea, China, Japan, Singapore and the Philippines) but in recent decades this has been growing.
 Also beginning with the First World War, the immigrant population is being strengthened by Jewish and Pakistani immigration.

 During the second half of the twentieth century, Latin American immigration grew strong in Guatemala, particularly from other Central American countries, Mexico, Cuba, Colombia, etc. Although the majority of them resided only temporarily to go to their final destination, which was the United States.

+Below are estimates for the total number of immigrants from other countries in Guatemala: